ltgoslo/diachronic_multiling_adjectives/README.md

 Frequency-controlled experimental results show that, depending on the particular method, evaluative adjectives either do not differ from other types of adjectives in terms of semantic change or appear to actually be less prone to shifting (particularly, to 'jitter'-type shifting).
 Thus, in spite of many well-known examples of semantically changing evaluative adjectives (like 'terrific' or 'incredible'), it seems that such cases are not specific to this particular type of words.

+# Datasets

+The `datasets` directory contains lists of english (2250), norwegian (1939) and russian (2435) evaluative adjectives.
+The lists for English and Norwegian come from the  same  source: https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html, Russian evaluative adjectives were borrowed from RuSentiLex: http://www.labinform.ru/pub/rusentilex/index.htm.

+See the paper for further details of the dataset creation.

 # Code